 Sleep

-Sleep is a natural, recurring state of mind and body characterized by altered consciousness, relatively inhibited sensory activity, reduced muscle activity, and inhibition of interactions with surroundings.
-It is essential for physical and mental health, playing a critical role in processes such as memory consolidation, emotional regulation, and immune function.
-Sleep occurs in cycles, including REM (rapid eye movement) and non-REM stages, each serving distinct physiological functions.
-Sleep disorders, such as insomnia and sleep apnea, can significantly impact overall well-being.
+Sleep is a naturally recurring state of mind and body, characterized by altered consciousness, reduced sensory activity, and inhibition of nearly all voluntary muscles.
+It is essential for physical and mental health, supporting processes such as memory consolidation, immune function, and cellular repair.
+Sleep occurs in cycles, alternating between non-rapid eye movement (NREM) and rapid eye movement (REM) stages.
+Most adults require 7–9 hours of sleep per night, though needs vary by age and individual.
+Sleep disorders, such as insomnia and sleep apnea, can significantly impact well-being.

 - The psychology behind 'revenge bedtime procrastination'